20tsange1/NBA-Grammar/README.md

 }
 ```

-As with the building blocks, this player block initially begins with the "PERSON" keyword, followed by the player name.
+The player block initially begins with the "PERSON" keyword, followed by the player name.
 The proceeding player information is then contained within a predefined format, whilst attributes are extendable and defined by the analyst.
 As the field of analytics is continously in flux, new attributes or characteristics may be added, requiring this extendability.
 These attributes can take the form of a float, boolean or number (Although type checking will be handled by the back-end), and is designed to be referenced in other parts of the language (via `Player Identifier.attribute`), allowing analysts to use it within calculations.
-This implementation follows a json-like structure due to its readability, nesting the attributes under subsections which in turn can be used as a categorisation token.
+This implementation follows a json-like structure due to its readability and familiarity, nesting the attributes under subsections which in turn can be used as a categorisation token.

 ### Team Declaration